-This is a determent for most homeowners, but if your heart is already set on purchasing an older or historic home, there are still a handful of ways you can reduce your monthly rates by looking into some unconventional home insurance options.
+This is a determent for most homeowners, but if your heart is already set on purchasing an older or historic home, there are still a handful of ways you can reduce your monthly rates.

 Is your older home up to code?